MS in Care Management

 Sample plans of study can be found on the Sinclair School of Nursing Master's webpage.

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MS in Care Management program and the minimum requirements of the Office of Graduate Studies.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MS in Care Management program and the minimum requirements of the Graduate School.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
-Before official admissions to the University of Missouri, your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you've applied.
+Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you've applied.

-* Due to higher education regulation changes, the University of Missouri is unable to accept applications for admission to online programs from students residing in various states/.
-You may find more information at this link: http://online.missouri.edu/about/stateauthorization.aspx.
+Due to higher education regulation changes, the University of Missouri is unable to accept applications for admission to online programs from students residing in various states.
+You may find more information at this link: https://online.missouri.edu/about/state-authorization.

 Admission Contact Information